NCCoder2/Nitro-Promo-Gen/README.md

 ```

 ## Disclaimer
 This is only for educaitonal purposes.
-I am not repsonsible for you violating Discord's TOS using this Tool.
+I am not responsible for you violating Discord's TOS using this Tool.